The Garden’s House Mother

 In November 2000, the Los Angeles Times published an essay about Gloria Stuart’s years as the Garden’s unofficial hostess written by her daughter Sylvia Sheekman Thompson, a cookbook author and food columnist for the Times.

-Thompson wrote that despite the food shortages, her mother regularly put together surprisingly sumptuous feasts by collecting ration stamps in advance from her dinner party guests and then shopping creatively at the Farmer’s Market on Fairfax Avenue.
+Despite the food shortages, Gloria regularly put together surprisingly sumptuous feasts.
+She worked this wartime magic by collecting ration stamps from invitees in advance of the dinner party and then shopping creatively at the Farmer’s Market, recently opened on Fairfax Avenue.

 “Ma’s dining table was on a dais at the end of the living room,” Thompson wrote, “and the kitchen next to it wasn’t much bigger than the table.
 It had a square four-burner stove, a sink and small refrigerator; two packages of Birds Eye Frosted Foods barely fit above the ice trays.
 When cooking something elaborate for a party Ma used all of her friends’ stoves and refrigerators, even if they weren’t invited.”